Research

 MICROBIAL METABOLISMS IN EXTREME ENVIRONMENTS

 Current research into microbial metabolism in extreme environments involves field studies as several sites considered to be good analogue environments for astrobiology research.
 Astrobiology is the search for life in the universe, but the first requirement for this research is to understand life and its signatures on earth.
-This research involves field projects in the deep terrestrial subsurface in Ontario, in British Columbia studying the unique microbialite structures in Pavilion Lake and microbial mats in the saline, alkaline lakes in central B.C. part of the Pavilion Lake Research Project.
-The goals of this research are to understand the processes which support life in extreme environments, and the biosignatures that they leave behind.
+This research stream involves field projects in the deep terrestrial subsurface in Ontario, in alkaline lakes in central British Columbia, in alkaline lakes in the Yucatan Peninsula, Mexico, in alkaline lake Sevan, Armenia, and in springs on Axel Heiberg Island, Nunavut.
+The goals of these research projects are to understand the processes which support life in extreme environments, and the biosignatures that they leave behind.
 This research will contribute to our ability to interpret the geologic record of the origins and evolution of life on earth.
-This research is also of interest in the field of Astrobiology as understanding the origins and evolution of life on earth will provide a basis to interpret bio-signatures of life on other planets such as Mars.
+This research stream is also of interest in the field of Astrobiology as understanding the origins and evolution of life on earth will provide a basis to interpret bio-signatures of life on other planets such as Mars.